-Strategic Vision - The Governors have reviewed the school's vision statement, following input from the children and simplified it to reflect the school motto and core values.
+Strategic Vision - Last year the Governors reviewed the school's vision statement, following input from the children and simplified it to reflect the school motto and core values.
+These core values formed the basis of the person specification when the governors were recruiting a new Headteacher and they actively sought to recruit a Headteacher who would continue to foster our core valued and continue to maintain the strategic vision of the school.

-The Headteacher is very grateful to all the Governors for their very substantial contributions and commitment to all aspects of the school's life.
+The newly appointed Headteacher (previously DHT at Southridge) is very grateful to all the Governors for their very substantial contributions and commitment to all aspects of the school's life, particularly this year during the global coronavirus pandemic.
+The pandemic has brought many challenges to the school and the governors have been unwavering in their support.